Gouri234/TinkerHACK-2.0/README.md

-# skincare recommendation website🌊
+# studentnestlearnersapp

-- skincare recommendation website to the most reviewed products, using HTML, CSS & JAVASCRIPT.
+- learning app to beginners, using HTML, CSS & figma.
-- Contains animations when scrolling.
+- app include freelancing supportand curated book references
-- Includes a dark and light mode.
+- high reference for all subjects
-- Developed first with the Mobile First methodology, then for desktop.
+- Developed first with the web First methodology, then for desktop.
-- Compatible with all mobile devices and with a beautiful and pleasant user interface.
+- Compatible with all desktop(web) devices and with a beautiful and pleasant user interface.